yashasip7/Fresher-Coding-Assessment/mastodon/README.md

   - Native iOS
   - Native Android
   - Flutter
-  - Any other cross platform framework of your choice
+  - Any other cross-platform framework of your choice

 You are free to use any frameworks/libraries of your choice for your platform of choice.